On images of Mori dream spaces: Introduction

-A Mori dream space (MDS for short), whose definition and many of its basic properties was first given in the paper \cite{hk}, is a class of projective varieties with strong conditions on their line bundles.
-On the other hand, as proven in \cite{hk}, MDS can also be characterized as a class of varieties whose geometry of line bundles can be described in terms of the Variation of Geometric Invariant Theory quotients (VGIT for short) of its Cox ring.
+The definition and a number of basic properties of Mori dream spaces were established in \cite{MR1786494}.
+Mori dream spaces are varieties whose line bundles satisfy a strong condition.
+As proven in the same paper, they are also characterized by the fact that their birational geometry is described by the Variation of Geometric Invariant Theory (VGIT for short) of its Cox ring.
+Both of these two aspects of Mori dream spaces are of great use and enrich their geometry.

+Many interesting varieties are known to be Mori dream spaces.
+Among them are toric varieties (and more generally spherical varieties \cite{MR1322696}), varieties of Fano type in characteristic zero \cite[Corollary 1.3.2]{MR2601039}, and K3 surfaces whose automorphism groups are finite \cite{MR2660680}.
+More generally, the cone conjecture asserts that Calabi-Yau varieties have similar structures as Mori dream spaces "up to the action of birational automorphism groups" \cite{MR1468356}.
+In addition, several moduli spaces are known to be Mori dream spaces.
+In nice situations the birational models turn out to be different modular compactifications, and the space of parameters (more specifically that of stability conditions) for the moduli problem is directly related to the Picard group.
+A typical example of such is the moduli space of rank two parabolic bundles on a pointed projective line \cite{mukai2005finite}.

+One of the main problems concerning Mori dream spaces is to find new examples of them.
+What makes it difficult is the subtlety of the property of being a Mori dream space.
+In fact, it is not preserved by most of the natural operations: see \pref{eg:failure_of_being_MDS_under_operations} for a list of such phenomena.

-The purpose of this paper is to study the geometry of the images of morphisms from MDSs.
-In the proofs of our results we use both of the two characterizations of MDSs mentioned above.
+The purpose of this paper is to study the geometry of the images of morphisms from Mori dream spaces and clarify the relationship between the geometry of the target space and that of the source.
+Our first result is the following